core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Following a state loss (e.g., due to a reboot), a device MUST complete a successful KUDOS execution (with either of the workflows) before performing an exchange of OSCORE-protected application data with another peer, unless:

 * The device is CAPABLE and implements functionality for safely reusing old keying material, such as that described in {{Section B.1 of RFC8613}}, or
-* The device is exchanging OSCORE-protected data as part of a KUDOS execution (i.e., in the first or second message), as described in {{message-handling}}.
+* The device is exchanging OSCORE-protected data as part of a KUDOS execution (i.e., in the first or second message), as described in {{ssec-message-handling}}.
 In such case, the plain CoAP request composed before OSCORE protection of the KUDOS message may include an application payload, if admitted by the request method.

 ### Selection of KUDOS Mode {#no-fs-signaling}